 - Blood clots in the arms, legs, or lungs

-If you are not sure if you are affected by one of these conditions, ask your doctor.
-Also, inform your doctor if you have a first-degree relative (parent, brother, sister, child) who has had blood clots in the legs or lungs.
+There are other conditions that may raise your level of risk that comes with taking birth control pills.
+If you’re not sure if you’re affected by one of these conditions, ask your doctor.
+Also, tell them if you have a first-degree relative (parent, brother, sister, or child) who has had blood clots in the legs or lungs.